tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 to produce a local interpretable approximation to the otherwise complex black-box model.
 * ***Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
 "Anchors: High-precision model-agnostic explanations." _Thirty-Second AAAI Conference on Artificial Intelligence_.
 2018.***
 	- [Paper Link](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16982/15850)
+	- An extension of LIME using decision rules as local interpretable classifier cl is presented in Reference [99].
+The Anchor f uses a bandit algorithm that randomly constructs the anchors with the highest coverage and respecting a user-specified precision threshold.
+An anchor explanation is a decision rule that sufficiently tie a prediction locally such that changes to the rest of the features values do not matter, i.e., similar instances covered by the same anchor have the same prediction outcome.
+Anchor is applied on tabular, images and textual datasets.
+Reference [110] is an antecedent of Anchor for tabular data only.
+It adopts a simulated annealing approach that randomly grows, shrinks, or replaces nodes in an expression tree (the comprehensible local predictor cl ).
+It was meant to return black box decision in forms of “programs.”

 * ***Lucic, Ana, Hinda Haned, and Maarten de Rijke.
 "Explaining Predictions from Tree-based Boosting Ensembles." _arXiv preprint arXiv:1907.02582_ (2019).***
 	- [Paper Link](https://arxiv.org/pdf/1907.02582.pdf)
 * ***Jia, Yunzhe, et al. "Improving the Quality of Explanations with Local Embedding Perturbations." _Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_.
 2019.***